treeaa/BME33M251/README.md

 Please review the LICENSE.md file for license information.

-If you have any questions or concerns on licensing, please contact technical support on our [bestmoudle forums]( https://www.bestmodulescorp.com/).
+If you have any questions or concerns on licensing, please contact technical support on our [bestmoudle forums]( service@bestmodulescorp.com).

 Distributed as-is; no warranty is given.

+BESTMODULES